About Daniel Horschler

 Prior to joining the School of Anthropology, I worked in a number of diverse research roles, including projects examining human pain perception, metacognition, and memory at UNC, user experience (UX) at Lenovo, and canine and nonhuman primate cognition in Yale University’s Canine Cognition Center and with Yale’s Comparative Cognition Laboratory in conjunction with the Caribbean Primate Research Center at the University of Puerto Rico.

-My research interests center on cognitive evolution, particularly how selective pressures shape cognition differently within and across species as well as if and how humans evolved unique cognitive traits.
-I address these questions by integrating cognitive, behavioral, and biological research in dogs, wolves, and nonhuman primates.
+My research interests center on brain and cognitive evolution, particularly how selective pressures shape cognition and neuroanatomy differently within and across species as well as if and how humans evolved unique cognitive traits.
+I address these questions by integrating non-invasive cognitive, behavioral, and biological research in dogs, wolves, and free-ranging nonhuman primates.

-I am also currently a Graduate Teaching Assistant in the Department of Neuroscience in the School of Mind, Brain & Behavior.
+I am currently affiliated with the Cognitive Science Graduate Interdisciplinary Program, and have worked both as a Graduate Teaching Assistant in the School of Mind, Brain and Behavior's Department of Neuroscience and as a Graduate Teaching Associate in the School of Anthropology.